 3. Your Overall Health

 If you are in good health, there is very little to worry about.
 However, if you are pregnant or have a heart condition it is recommended that you avoid using a hot tub, or just use it sparingly.
 Be honest with yourself about your personal health before putting one foot into that warm soothing water.
+Also, make sure the hot tub is clean and that there isn’t any foam on it.

 4. How Deep You Sit